rust-bakery/nom/README.md

 If you need any help developing your parsers, please ping `geal` on IRC (mozilla, freenode, geeknode, oftc), go to `#nom` on Mozilla IRC, or on the [Gitter chat room](https://gitter.im/Geal/nom).

+Reference documentation is available [here](http://rust.unhandledexpression.com/nom/).

+Various design documents and tutorials can be found in the [docs directory](https://github.com/Geal/nom/tree/master/docs).

 ## Features

 Here are the current and planned features, with their status: